emel95/infinite-smooth-scroll/README.md

-# infinite-smooth-scroll
+# infinite-smooth-scroll for React Native

- An **infinite smooth scroll** that rotates infinitely on a limited data.
+ An **infinite smooth scroll** that rotates infinitely on a limited data .

 # Install

 ```
-yarn add Infinite-smooth-scroll
+yarn add infinite-smooth-scroll

 or

-npm i Infinite-smooth-scroll
+npm i infinite-smooth-scroll
 ```

 ## Note : Attention, when using this component, we must give it the parent component of flex: 1 .